Corporate Governance

 Board of Directors

-Our Board of Directors is made up of five directors (including one outside director) who do not also serve on the Audit & Supervisory Committee, and three directors (including two outside directors) who do also serve on the Audit & Supervisory Committee.
+Our Board of Directors is made up of five directors (including one outside director) who do not also serve on the Audit & Supervisory Committee, and five directors (including three outside directors) who do also serve on the Audit & Supervisory Committee.
 The board makes decisions on Elan’s management policies, management strategies, business plans, the acquisition and disposal of important assets, important organizational matter, and personnel.
 In addition to regular monthly meetings, the board holds extraordinary meetings whenever important matters arise.

 The board decides the duties of executive directors and appoints and decides the duties of executive officers.
 Executive officers are asked to attend board meetings as necessary to explain management decisions, and ensure the prompt execution of business by executive directors and executive officers.